Russell McVeagh: History

 In 1988 the firm established its Wellington office with four founding partners.
 It is on the panel of lawyers who are instructed by the New Zealand government to undertake legal work.

+Historically the firm was considered one of New Zealand's "Big Three" law firms, along with Chapman Tripp and Bell Gully, but in 2014 it was noted that this term was becoming less frequently used, with other law firms approaching them in size and scale.

-It was reported on 14 October 2021 that Russell McVeagh intends to require all staff, clients, and visitors to be fully vaccinated against COVID-19.
-Chief executive Jo Avenell said that many people are concerned about contacting unvaccinated people and that from 1 November 2021 all visitors must have received both vaccinations.
+It was reported on 14 October 2021 that Russell McVeagh intended to require all staff, clients, and visitors to be fully vaccinated against COVID-19.
+Chief executive Jo Avenell said that many people were concerned about contacting unvaccinated people and that from 1 November 2021 all visitors would have to have received both vaccinations.